RickStrahl/wwDotnetBridge/README.md

 ##How it works

-This library consists of 3 components:
+This library consists of 3 components (all provided here):

 * ClrHost.dll - Win32 Loader for the .NET Runtime
 * wwDotnetBridge.dll  - .NET assembly Proxy and Helper